 With the unexpected and untimely death of Jack Beach in 1988, William took over the helm of Beach Oil Company and in 1991 purchased the business from his family.
 Through its continued success, Beach Oil Company has expanded its wholesale and retail operations as well as ventured into other businesses, including bulk lubricants.
 To accommodate this growth, in 2007 Beach Oil Company underwent a major bulk plant renovation.
 Today this state-of-the-art facility includes 80,000 gallons of indoor bulk lubricant storage and approximately 180,000 gallons of underground fuel storage while meeting all State and Federal environmental regulations.

-Now, more than 85 years since Oscar Beach first decided to branch into the infant auto industry, William Beach presides over a sophisticated oil distributorship that depends more on computers than curb-side service.
+Now, more than 85 years since Oscar Beach first decided to branch into the infant auto industry, Beach Oil is a sophisticated oil distributorship that depends more on computers than curb-side service.
 Today we are a bit bigger and more diverse, but in many ways we are still the same.
 Although much has changed since 1919, a commitment to quality, service, and integrity has remained a core value of Beach Oil Company.
 We’re still on the vanguard of the fuel and lubricants business, and most importantly this is, and has been, a business led by hard working family members who have created a place where employees are proud to work, vendors are proud to serve, and customers are proud to patronize.